yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-costs-classic.md

 By default, every cluster is configured with 24 hour backups with an 8 day retention period.
 You can customize your backup schedule and retention period per cluster.
 Taking frequent backups and retaining for a long period of time can lead to overages.
 Refer to [Back up clusters](../../cloud-clusters/backup-clusters/).

-Backup storage size is calculated by metering the storage space (GBs) occupied per cluster.
+Backup storage size is calculated by metering the storage space (GB) occupied per cluster.
 The same unit price applies to all regions and clouds.

 ### Calculating backup storage cost